menandmice/micetro_docs/guides/user-manual/access_control.rst

   :width: 95%
   :align: center

-A set of :ref:`built-in-roles` are available that should cover most use cases.
-These are :ref:`general-roles`, applied to all objects (present and future) in Micetro. :ref:`specific-roles` exist for use cases where per-object permissions are required.
+A set of :ref:`acl-built-in-roles` are available that should cover most use cases.
+These are :ref:`acl-general-roles`, applied to all objects (present and future) in Micetro. :ref:`acl-specific-roles` exist for use cases where per-object permissions are required.

 Groups, users, and roles
 ------------------------